-Isolated work pertains to work that is done on or off-site, during or outside of normal work hours, or any isolated area in which the worker cannot seek the assistance of any co-worker or supervisor.
-Remote work, on the other hand, involves work that is carried out in areas that are separate from the company premises in which access to communications and travel arrangements are difficult to come by.
+Isolated work pertains to work that is done on or off-site, during or outside of normal work hours, or in any isolated area in which the worker cannot seek the assistance of any co-worker or supervisor.
+Remote work, on the other hand, involves work carried out in areas separate from the company premises in which access to communications and travel arrangements is difficult to come by.

 Workers can still be considered remote or isolated, even if other people may be close by.
 There are a number of examples of remote and isolated workers that employers should know about, these include:

 Employers should assess the nature of work undertaken by remote and isolated workers and identify areas in which risks can be mitigated or avoided.